sujitdmello/java-banking-pubsub-dapr-sample/README.md

 azd init --environment java-banking-pubsub-dapr-sample
 ```

-When issuing the command above, azd asks for an azure subscription and geo-location.
-It also adds folders to your project to store the environment variables it creates along the deployment process
+The above command also adds folders to your project to store the environment variables it creates along the deployment process

 ```txt
 ├── .azure                     [ For storing Azure configurations]